joestubbs/coe379L-sp25/docs/projects/project02.rst

     * Decision Tree Classifier
     * Random Forest Classifier
     * AdaBoost Classifier
-* Print report showing accuracy, recall, precision and f1-score for each classification model.
+* Print report showing accuracy, recall, precision and f1-score for each classification model on all data (training, testing, etc.).
 Which metric is most important for this problem?
 (You will explain your answer in the report in Part 3). ( 2 points)
 * Print confusion matrix for each model.
 (2 points)